 One of the MU 26 took both the ACT and SAT, perhaps hoping for a scholarship, football or otherwise, at an east or west coast school where SAT scores are used more frequently than the ACT.
 Taking the exam more than once is common, as students often seek to improve their scores and know that ACT will report only the scores that takers choose to have sent.
 When retesting, examinees with the lowest scores gain the most, while examinees with the highest scores are most likely to see scores decrease (Andrews & Ziomek, 1998).
-ACT's website offers a list of reasons why students might want to repeat the exam, noting that fifty-seven per cent who retest increase their composite score, while twenty-one per cent stay the same and twenty-two per cent decrease (ACT, Inc., 2013b).
+ACT's website offers a list of reasons why students might want to repeat the exam, noting that 57 percent who retest increase their composite score, while 21 percent stay the same and 22 percent decrease (ACT, Inc., 2013b).

-Of the twenty MU 26 students who took the ACT, ten tested once; six tested twice; three tested three times; and one tested four times.
+Of the 20 MU 26 students who took the ACT, ten tested once; six tested twice; three tested three times; and one tested four times.
 Most saw their scores improve with each taking, while a few scores did go down, though not substantially.
 I use the highest score achieved in the reading and English categories for this analysis.
-All twenty took the exam between 2002 and 2006, with the majority taking it in 2003 or 2004.
+All 20 took the exam between 2002 and 2006, with the majority taking it in 2003 or 2004.